jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/programming-language-programmed-within-itself.md

 < 2008-09-02 This is considered a code base idea, because it makes redirections be able to build on value assignment. >

-You have to explain how lines or redirections are established with an assignment, and that this happens automatically when for instance, when instantiating objects of a class.
+You might explain how lines or redirections are established with an assignment, and that this happens automatically when for instance, when instantiating objects of a class.
 The assignment, even though you don’t see it, is executed by the direct mutual parent.

 JJ